GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-fractional-cover-percentiles-landsat/_details.md

 Due to model uncertainties and the limitations of the training data, some areas may show cover values in excess of 100%.
 These areas can either be excluded or treated as equivalent to 100%

-For the unmixing error (UE) band, the values are scaled between 0 and 127.
-High unmixing error values represent areas of high model uncertainty (areas of water, cloud, cloud shadow or soil types/colours that were not included in the model training data).

 The DEA Landsat Collection 3 Fractional Cover Percentiles Summary products share the following attributes:

-### Each product will share the following name:

 **Family name** : DEA Fractional Cover Percentiles